wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.4.6 - Released on 10 November 2022 =
+= 1.4.7 - Released on 22 December 2022 =

-* New: Latest WC compatibility
+* New: Latest Wc and WP compatibility
+* New: Multi-site compatibility
+* New: Added WPS Paypal authentication validation in the payment gateway setting
-* New: Renewal information on checkout page
+* New: Added WPS Paypal authentication error message on the checkout page
-* Enhancement: Added color for the subscription statuses
-* Fix: WP Swings Paypal fixes
+* Fix: Multi-Step form issue